A medical ventilator can be lifesaving when a person can’t breathe properly or when they can’t breathe on their own at all.

 - sleep medications

-These drugs can cause drowsiness and confusion.
+These drugs often cause drowsiness and confusion.
 This will wear off once you stop taking them.
 You’ll no longer need medication once you’re done using the ventilator.

 How you’re monitored

-If you’re using a ventilator, you might need other medical equipment that shows doctors how you’re doing.
-These monitors are also painless.
+If you’re using a ventilator, you will need other medical equipment that monitors how you’re doing overall.

 You may need monitors for: